urbancoderza/ucsimplesocket/README.md

-# uctask.worker
+# simplesocket
-UCTask.Worker is a library that simplifies the use of multiple threads and tasks in in .Net and .Net Core applications.
+SimpleSocket is an extremely simple to use TCP Socket connection library that simplifies datagram framing.